Richard Lestock: Captain of the Fowey and the Panther

 Lestock took over the command of the 32-gun HMS Fowey on 29 April 1706, and was sent home in September with the news of the surrender of Alicante.
 On his return he was among those who helped to destroy a 64-gun French warship off Almeria in December that year.
 He was then ordered to join with Sir George Byng to assist the ground forces in the failed attack on Toulon in 1707.
 Lestock and the Fowey were then present at the capture of Menorca the following year.
 The Fowey was sailing from Alicante to Lisbon in April 1709, when on 14 April she was overhauled by two enemy 40-gun frigates.
 A two-hour battle ensued, after which the outgunned Fowey was forced to surrender.
 Lestock was exchanged shortly after and returned to England, where he faced a court-martial for the loss of his ship.
 He was fully acquitted on 31 August 1709.

 His next appointment was to command HMS Weymouth in the West Indies, which he did from 1710 until 1712.
 When she was paid off (decommissioned), Lestock went to half pay for five years, before he finally received command of HMS Panther in the Baltic in 1717.
 The fleet he joined was under George Byng, whom he had served with before.
-Lestock was given command of a seven-ship squadron, and ordered to cruise off Göteborg and in the Skagerrak, operating against Swedish privateers.
+Lestock was given command of a seven-ship squadron, and ordered to cruise off Gothenburg and in the Skagerrak, operating against Swedish privateers.
 Lestock seems to have made a favourable impression, and Byng made him second captain aboard his flagship, the Barfleur, during the Battle of Cape Passaro in 1718.